4d/docs/website/translated_docs/fr/API/imapTransporterClass.md

 The `.searchMails()` function <!-- REF #imapTransporterClass.searchMails().Summary -->searches for messages that match the given *searchCriteria* in the current mailbox<!-- END REF -->. *searchCriteria* consists of one or more search keys.

 *searchCriteria* is a text parameter listing one or more search keys (see [Authorized search-keys](#authorized-search-keys) below) associated or not with values to look for.
 A search key may be a single or multiple items.
-Par exemple:
+Par exemple :

 ```
 SearchKey1 = FLAGGED